Understanding the Chinese market

 - estimate the potential share of the market you might attain in 1, 2, or 5 years

 - identify the competition, e.g. reputation and pricing

 - better understand and interpret local laws and regulations and avoid costly mistakes.

-- Ideally these companies will have staff located in China, or a local partner, that can conduct in-person or phone interviews, focus groups, andcreate properly worded (not merely translated) online surveys.
+- Ideally, these companies will have staff located in China, or a local partner, that can conduct in-person or phone interviews, and focus groups, and create properly worded (not merely translated) online surveys.